Preface: Is Low-Carb Really Best for Body Re-Composition?

 For example, the first product may have five or six different flavonoids like limonene (so the base color is yellow); the next eight days we switch to purple so we use a formula that has grape seed extract, bilberry, etc.

-Interesting stuff.
+T-Nation: Interesting stuff.
 Cassandra, what advantages and disadvantages do you see?

 Cassandra Forsythe: As Charles mentioned, the primary advantage of the low-carb approach is that you improve insulin regulation.
 By having more stable insulin levels, you protect your body from developing insulin resistance.
 This protection occurs because you eliminate constant insulin stimulation in response to frequent carb consumption.
 By controlling insulin, you create a hormonal environment that favors fat oxidation, which has important implications for health, body composition, and athletic performance.